Frequently Asked Questions

-Q: What is the Maximum Adventure Race Series?
+Q: What is the Max Adventure Race Series?

 Q: How long does the race go for?

-The Maximum Adventure races take 2 – 6 hours to complete depending on how competitive teams wish to be.
+The Max Adventure Races take between 2 to 6 hours to complete depending on which course (Novice or Classic) you are on and how competitive teams wish to be.

 Q: What sort of training should I do before I compete?